Treatment

 Show Less

-Before delving into the trauma, the therapist helps the individual develop coping skills and relaxation techniques to manage distressing emotions that may arise during the session.
+You’ll learn coping strategies and relaxation techniques to help you manage any distress or emotions that may arise during the sessions.

 What’s included